ChrisChnafa/aneuTools/README.md

 # aneuTools
  Tools for geometric analysis and pre-processing for image-based CFD of cerebral blood vessels and aneurysms.
+The method used for the computation of the outlet boundary conditions can be found in the article ["*Better Than Nothing: A Rational Approach for Minimizing the Impact of Outflow Strategy on Cerebrovascular Simulations*"]( https://doi.org/10.3174/ajnr.A5484), Chnafa et al., 2018.

  ### :clipboard:  Installation Requirements: